-Here’s how you can provide help for restaurant workers, and let your staff know you’ve got their back during a health crisis.
+Here are some ideas to provide help for restaurant workers and let your staff know you’ve got their back during a health crisis.

 Use our restaurant cleaning checklist to create a cleaning schedule for your restaurant to improve general health and safety.
 Get our restaurant cleaning checklist now.

-Don’t Require a Doctor’s Note for Staff Who Call in Sick
+1. Don’t Require a Doctor’s Note (or Negative Tests) for Staff Who Call in Sick

 When there’s a health crisis like COVID-19, doctors’ offices are flooded with patients.
 For this reason, those with mild symptoms are often discouraged from visiting the doctor to make sure those with severe symptoms or people belonging to high-risk groups can be seen, tested, and treated.